 - Everyone will be expected to read these in advance and give feedback

-- Students of Macartan are required to attend the weekly SSDS seminar and present there once a year, and this is strongly recommended for Chris’s students
+- Students of Macartan are also required to attend the weekly SSDS seminar and present there once a year, and this is strongly recommended for Chris’s students

 - I’m not making this a requirement for students who are only mine, so long as I cannot attend regularly myself